jfelipeforero/client-email-app/README.md

 # Feedback (Home Group 1)

 1. When deploying a react application built with vitejs to production, it is advisable to use an optimized server such as express and not the vitejs previewer.
 You can read more details about the [issue](https://github.com/jfelipeforero/email-client-app/issues/14) and the [pull request](https://github.com/jfelipeforero/email-client-app/pull/16).
+2. a test for user registration was added and the second test was modified because the test had been performed with data from a different order than the first test.